MusicDataset/md_homepage/content/musics/n/NocturneinCMinorOp.48No.1(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Nocturne in C Minor Op.
+title: Nocturne in C Minor Op.
 48 No. 1 (1)
 description: This is the description for Nocturne in C Minor Op.
 48 No. 1 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]